 - OS - Level Virtualization: Here, multiple instances of an application can run in an isolated form on a single OS

 - Hypervisor-based Virtualization: which is currently the most widely used technique

-With hypervisor's virtualization, there are various sub-approaches to fulfill the goal to run multiple applications & other loads on a single physical host.
-A technique is used to allow virtual machines to move from one host to another without any requirement of shutting down.
+With hypervisor's virtualization, there are various sub-approaches to fulfill the goal of running multiple applications & other loads on a single physical host.
+A technique is used to allow virtual machines to move from one host to another without shutting down.
 This technique is termed as "Live Migration".
-Another technique is used to actively load balance among multiple hosts to efficiently utilize those resources available in a virtual machine, and the concept is termed as Distributed Resource Scheduling or Dynamic Resource Scheduling.
+Another technique is used to actively load balance among multiple hosts to utilize those available resources in a virtual machine efficiently.
+The concept is termed as Distributed Resource Scheduling or Dynamic Resource Scheduling.

 Types of Virtualization

 The virtualization of the cloud has been categorized into four different types based on their characteristics.
 These are:

 - Hardware Virtualization

 How Virtualization Works in Cloud

 Virtualization plays a significant role in cloud technology and its working mechanism.
 Usually, what happens in the cloud - the users not only share the data that are located in the cloud-like application but also share their infrastructures with the help of virtualization.
 Virtualization is used mainly to provide applications with standard versions for cloud customers.
 With the release of the latest version of an application, the providers can efficiently provide that application to the cloud and its users, and it is possible using virtualization only.
 By using this virtualization concept, all servers & software other cloud providers require those are maintained by a third-party, and the cloud provider pays them on a monthly or yearly basis.